BurraAbhishek/Python-Hand-Cricket/README.md

 To know more about the laws of cricket, visit https://en.wikipedia.org/wiki/Laws_of_Cricket (Wikipedia link)

-#### NOTE: The runs and wickets are determined by the rules of Hand Cricket.
+#### NOTE: The scoring and dismissal mechanisms are determined by the rules of Hand Cricket.
 The rest of the game follows the Laws of Cricket

 The ultimate goal is simple: Score more than your opponent to win.
 ### Pre-requisites: